All the Bad Stuff on One Page

 I promise to do my very best for you, but as our route sheets often state at the bottom, “Mileage figures are highly inaccurate and are for your entertainment purposes only.”

-WARNING: Our peanut butter may contain peanuts.
+WARNING: Our mixed nuts may contain nuts.
 (Duh!)

 The Route Sheet

 On the day of the ride we will give you a great route sheet.
-We do not release copies of the route sheet in advance, for four reasons:
+We do not release copies of the route sheet in advance, for a couple reasons:

 Not everyone is as honest as you.
 When we release the route sheet in advance, we get a lot of people who do the ride without paying.